Co-Pastor Colin Berg

 Peter was born into a Christian family, and grew up in Clevedon, North Somerset.
 He became a Christian himself around the age of eight, trusting personally in the Lord Jesus Christ.

 The local church and its children’s and youth work were instrumental in his growth and development, as were the seven years spent in Aberystwyth, as a Business Student and then Pastor’s Assistant.
-Aberystwyth was also where he met Demelza, his wife, and where they had the first of their four children.
+Aberystwyth was also where he met Demelza, his wife, and where they had the first of their five children.

 Since leaving Aberystwyth Peter and his family have lived in Clevedon, and moved to Newport in 2010.
 Up until 2013 Peter worked in retail but he now runs his own internet business giving him the flexibility to be more involved in church life.